frankframework/flow/README.md

 Easily create configurations for the Frank!Framework with the Flow Studio and Editor!

-Please use profile on locally:
+Please use profile on local machine:
 -Dspring.profiles.active=local
 or with docker
 -Dspring.profiles.active=cloud